 The business world we’re all operating within is in a constant state of change.
 Technologies, world economies, societies and attitudes are all changing rapidly and are in a state of constant flux.
 In this environment, only the most flexible and innovative businesses thrive.

 And one of the most sure-fire ways to make a company resilient is to have teams made up of lots of different people, who all bring different perspectives and ways of thinking to the table.

 Research from leading authorities and business schools constantly reinforce this message.
 The more diverse a workforce is, the more valuable the business tends to be.

 Back in the day, when organisations first began to pay attention to diversity and inclusion, diversity was almost seen as a headcount.
-And for a number of organisations, it was about visibility – or how many different types of people you could actually see as you walked around an organisation.
+And for a number of organisations, it was about visibility – or how many different types of people you could actually see as you walked around a company’s workplace.

 The thinking behind this may have been well-intended, but it barely scratches the surface of what diversity can be.
 The scope of diversity is much wider than people who are visibly different.

 “Thinking in terms of headcount is a very basic approach to diversity,” says Evie Samuel, Inclusion consultant at Qlearsite.
 So instead of thinking “headcount”, she recommends thinking, “demographic intersection”.